-Please check the equipment page on the EA website for the latest updates to approved/not approved dress and gear at www.equestrian.org.au/sport/dressage/equipment.
+Please check the equipment page on the EA website for the latest updates to approved/not approved dress and gear at www.equestrian.org.au/sport/dressage/equipment

 Please read carefully Preliminary to Advanced FEI tests at EA events Headgear training/practice Approved safety helmet Compulsory Compulsory Headgear final warm-up and competition Approved safety helmet Compulsory Compulsory Helmet Black or same colour as coat.
-A Reflective strip is permitted but not entire helmet Jacket/Coat Refer to rule 5.1 and 5.8 General To be in dark colour range - HSV blue, green, black, gre permitted.
-Bright colours such as pink, red, orange, yello and wide contrast stripes and multi coloured coats not pe w, lime green, purple Short coat/jacket Tailcoat -colour asper rule 5.1.4 X Optional at Advanced level Cutaway coat /mini tails are permitted providing they are cut straight across the back.
-Jodhpurs or Jodhpurs X breeches Breeches White, or light coloured □ White or off-white Shirt Refer to rule 5.7 Tucked in when not wearing a coat.
+A Reflective strip is permitted but not entire helmet Jacket/Coat Refer to rule 5.1 and 5.8 General To be in dark a solid colour range. - HSV blue, green, bl Tweed coats permitted.
+Bright colours such as pink, red, green, purple and wide contrast stripes and multi coloure orange, yellow, lime Short coat/jacket ✓ ✓ Tailcoat -colour asper rule 5.1.4 X Optional at Advanced level ✓ Cutaway coat /mini tails are permitted providing they are cut straight across the back. ✓ ✓ La alla accesa a se Jodhpurs ✓ X Jodhpurs or breeches Breeches White, or light coloured ✓ White or off-white Shirt Refer to rule 5.7 Tucked in when not wearing a coat.
 Can be long sleeved sleeve or sleeveless.
-Collar can be ratcatcher or busines be worn Tie Tie, stock or ratcatcher Stock White, off-white, pale colour or same colour as coat.
-Piping trim is permitted Ratcatcher Waistcoat Gloves Compulsory at all levels white preferred or a dark colour to match coat
+Collar can be ratcatcher or business be worn Tie √ √ Tie, stock or ratcatcher Stock ✓ White, off-white, pale colour or same colour as coat.
+Piping trim is permitted Ratcatcher ✓ ✓ Waistcoat ✓ ✓ Gloves Compulsory at all levels white preferred or a dark colour to match coat

-Please read carefully Preli minary to Advanced FEI tests at EA events Pasts Short, black or brown х Boots Top boots black/brown or s same colour as coat (hunting tops permitted) black or same colour as coat Gaiters Black or brown or to match boots.
-Exposed side must be full grain leather. х T Optional Optional Spurs Must be smooth metal.
+Please read carefully Preli minary to Advanced FEI tests at EA events Short, black or brownboots f ✓black/brown or same colour as coat Х Boots Top boots black/brown or same colour as coat (decorative or hunting tops permitted) black or same colour as coat Gaiters Black or brown or to match boots.
+Exposed side must be full grain leather. ✓ Х Optional Optional Spurs Must be smooth metal.
 Shank must point directly back from centre of spur when on the boot Must be a pair Tip of shank must not point up or inward.
-Soft touch spurs with rolling ball on either vertical or horizontal plane Daisy rowels perknobs, 'swan-nedshots' should be seen to be something to be seen to be s blunt/smooth and rotate freely. mitted.
+Soft touch spurs with rolling ball on either vertical or horizontal plane Daisy rowels per knobs, 'swan-ned shows have been been been been been been been be blunt/smooth and rotate freely. mitted.
 Metal spurs with plastic ck' spurs and dummy spurs (no nank) permitted. rdless of age, may only wear spurs cm.
-Length of the spur is measured boot to the tip of the spur. or silver or same colour as rider's boots Whip Max length 1.2m horses and 1.0m ponies 00 □□except in State/Aus Champs Saddle Dressage (includ ing all-purpose), mi ust be fully-mounted, used with or wi ithout a saddlecloth.
-Monl key grip 701 Horse Identification Numbers whenever the h norse is out of the sta cloth is required and must be clearly value including leading, grazing, under saddle at any time under bridles and mu ust be discreet and applied to the und Bridle, black or Snaffle optional brown only Bit and bridoon (Double), not permitted Preliminary to Elementary optional Medium and above optional Nosebands, black or brown only Cavesson, Dropped Flash, Crossed (not for YH) One (only) y see Section 5, rule 5.11.1. esson permitted with double One (only) Compulsory see Section 5, rule 5.11.4.3.
-Only Cavesson permitted with double False tails Permitted, but must not contain any metal parts (except for hooks and eyelets) or added weight FEI permission for CDIs
+Length of the spur is measured boot to the tip of the spur. or silver or same colour as rider's boots Optional Whip Max length 1.2m horses and 1.0m ponies ✓ ✓ except in State/Aus Champs Saddle Dressage (includ ing all-purpose), mi ust be fully-mounted, used with or wi ithout a saddlecloth.
+Monk key grip ✓ ✓ Horse Identification Numbers whenever the horse is out of the stable including leading, grazing, under saddle at any time saddle at any time Snaffle under bridies and mi ust be discreet and applied to the und Bridle, black or brown only Bit and bridoon (Double), not permitted Preliminary to Elementary optional Medium and above optional optional Nosebands, black or brown only Cavesson, Dropped Flash, Crossed (not for YH) • One (only) y see Section 5, rule 5.11.1. esson permitted with double One (only) Compulsory see Section 5, rule 5.11.4.3.
+Only Cavesson permitted with double False tails Permitted, but must not contain any metal parts (except for hooks and eyelets) or added weight ✓ FEI permission for CDIs